jraysajulga/QuanTP/README.md

 ## S1: Instructions for accessing the QuanTP tool on Jetstream [⤴](#table-of-contents)

-1. Go to [z.umn.edu/proteogenomicsgateway](http://z.umn.edu/proteogenomicsgateway).
-This is a public Galaxy gateway hosted on the Jetstream ([https://jetstream-cloud.org/](https://jetstream-cloud.org/)), a cloud-based resource for scientific computing and research.
+1. Go to <a href="http://z.umn.edu/proteogenomicsgateway" target="_blank">z.umn.edu/proteogenomicsgateway</a>.
+This is a public Galaxy gateway hosted on the Jetstream (<a href="https://jetstream-cloud.org/" target="_blank">https://jetstream-cloud.org/</a>), a cloud-based resource for scientific computing and research.
 2. The Galaxy Jetstream instance requires that all users input an email address to access tools and workflows.
 To register, perform the following steps: